burakberkkeskin/crtforge/README.md

 ## Building From Source

 You can build the crtforge on your own machine.

+To build, you should have go installed on your machine.

 To build, run the commands below:

 ```bash
 git clone https://github.com/safderun/crtforge.git && \